 I felt warm and mellow as I drove away later.
 Reflecting on that incident, I realized that was probably as close as I will get to seeing God with my physical eyes in this life.
 What I saw was a father and mother united within a marital commitment.
 The love between them produces their children, and within this family is love, unity, oneness, intimacy, relationship.
 That family was to me an image of God who is love, unity, intimacy, relationship and family.
 And we are given the Holy Spirit to help our families heal and become more like our Trinitarian God, and like this family.

 The Eucharist is our greatest act of praise and worship of this Triune God – beginning and ending with the sign of our faith – the Cross and filled with references to the Trinity.
 We pray the Our Father.
 We address our prayers to the Father through the Son and the Holy Spirit.
 Humble gifts of bread and wine are transformed into the Body and Blood of Christ by the power of the Holy Spirit.
 Truly, this is Trinitarian faith at its best, one that many of our ancestors died for.

-So, as we celebrate today, let the faith of our ancestors inspire our celebration, empower us to witness to our faith, and help us to bless the Lord and give God glory and praise forever, by our words and by our lives.
+So, as we celebrate today, let the faith of our ancestors inspire our celebration, empower us to witness to our faith, help us to bless the Lord, and give God glory and praise forever, by our words and by our lives.